FDio/site/content/vppProject/vppinstalling/vpp.md

 type = "vppdocs"
 summary = "VPP is the core technology behind the FD.io project."

-btntxt="More on installing VPP "
+btntxt="More About Installing VPP "
 btnurl="/docs/vpp/master/gettingstarted/installing"

 # The first part of these strings are displayed in the dropdown.